Home

 Demons being frightened away with soy beans

-Setsubun (literally "seasonal division") is a Japanese beans-throwing festival that is celebrated all across Japan on February 3, before the start of spring according to the Japanese lunar calendar.
+Setsubun (literally "seasonal division") is a Japanese beans-throwing festival celebrated all across Japan on February 3.
+According to the Japanese lunar calendar, this is the day before the start of spring.
 The tradition is to cast away demons and welcome spring.

-It's mostly a household celebration.
-Parents wear the masks of demons, and kids in turn throw roasted soybeans at the "evil spirits" with a chant "Oni wa soto!
-Fuku wa uchi!"
-It means "Demons out!
+Setsubun is mostly a household celebration.
+Parents wear demon masks, and kids throw roasted soybeans at the "evil spirits" with a chant of "Oni wa soto!
+Fuku wa uchi!" which means "Demons out!
 Luck in!"
+Afterward, it is customary to gather and eat a number of beans equal to your age.
+Another popular tradition involves eating Eho-maki sushi rolls in silence while facing the year's designated lucky direction.

 Apart from the households, you can also witness Setsubun at temples and shrines of the country.
 One of the largest festivals takes place at Sensoji temple in Tokyo.
-The festivities attract 100,000 visitors who can partake in contests and be granted prizes.
-The festivities end up with an iconic bond fire.
+The festivities attract 100,000 visitors yearly.

 Find hotels and airbnbs near Setsubun (Map)